 THE BASICS OF ESTABLISHING AND OPERATING A BUSINESS IN GREENHILLS

 STEP #1: CHECK ZONING

-Whether you are going to locate a business in Greenhills or remodel/renovate/repair your current space in Greenhills, always start by obtaining a zoning determination from Greenhills.
+Whether you are going to locate a business in Greenhills or remodel/renovate/repair your current space in Greenhills, always start by obtaining a Certificate of Zoning Compliance.
 All uses of property within Greenhills require approval of the Village of Greenhills.
-Completing and submitting the Zoning Certificate form (available on this website) gives the Village the opportunity to review your ideas and point you towards your next steps.
+Completing and submitting the application of a Certificate of Zoning Compliance (available by clicking here) gives the Village the opportunity to review your plan and point you towards your next steps.

 All construction activity to enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system requires a Building Permit.

 Will you need to make any changes to the space you want to occupy?

 If the answer is YES, you will need to complete the Building Permit application form and submit it with the appropriate attachments to Greenhills.
 The application is available by clicking here.

 If the answer is NO, you need to obtain a Certificate of Occupancy.
 To do this you will need to complete a Building Permit application and submit it to Greenhills along with a sketch of the floor plan indicating how the space will be used, the size of the rooms, the location of exit doors, etc. After submittal and review, an inspection will be done by both the Building Department and the Fire Department to verify that no serious hazards are present and all like safety devices (fire extinguishers, emergency lighting, exit signs and fire suppression systems, etc.) are properly functioning.